Trădătorii: Development

-On September 2024, it was revealed that Pro TV had commissioned a Romanian adaptation of The Traitors.On April 2, 2025, Pro TV officially confirmed this news, with the applications being open immediately for civilian contestants.
+In September 2024, it was revealed that Pro TV had commissioned a Romanian adaptation of The Traitors.
+On April 2, 2025, Pro TV officially confirmed this news, with the applications being open immediately for civilian contestants.
 Following the announcement of the series, Antonii Mangov, the Programming Director Pro TV said: "We have always wanted to bring our viewers high-quality productions that align with the expectations of the Pro TV audience.
 That is why we are extremely excited to announce that we are starting filming for this new format, The Traitors – Trădătorii, which has captivated audiences around the world.
 We are confident that our viewers will enjoy every second of it."
 Additionally, Adrian Batista – Head of Reality & Entertainment Content – states that "After 25 years in television and an unconventional journey across all genres, I had begun to believe that creative effort would be almost entirely focused on trying to be socially relevant and entertaining at the same time — aiming for innovation and clever adaptation for the Romanian audience.
 ‘The Traitors’ is a format that requires none of that.
 The best content unfolds organically, right in front of the surprised gaze of cameras completely ignored by the players.
 It is an absolutely fascinating social experiment — something unprecedented on our television screens.
-Beyond inspired casting choices, all you need to do is respect the rules of the format: don’t interfere with the content, don’t influence the dynamic, don’t get involved — it’s not your job.
+Beyond inspired casting choices, all you need to do is respect the rules of the format: don't interfere with the content, don't influence the dynamic, don't get involved — it's not your job.
 Every decision, absolutely every one, must come from the players.
 As a producer and guardian of the format, your job is to let things happen.
-And it’s incredible how compelling it becomes when 24 ordinary people control the entire narrative.
+And it's incredible how compelling it becomes when 24 ordinary people control the entire narrative.
 The mechanics are simple: the faithful must identify and eliminate the traitors, while the traitors must avoid being discovered and “murder” one innocent player each night.
 The way each person plays a version of themselves — both real and strategic — the way they engage in a game where every word, gesture, and facial expression means something and may have consequences, makes ‘The Traitors’ perhaps the most addictive television show in recent years.
 What I can reveal is that we have an outstanding cast and a brilliant Ana Ularu in the role of the game master.
-It’s a fascinating thriller, completely unscripted, but with a dynamic far beyond that of any fictional script.
-I look forward to welcoming you on Pro TV and Voyo, confident that by the end, you’ll be eagerly anticipating Season 2."
+It's a fascinating thriller, completely unscripted, but with a dynamic far beyond that of any fictional script.
+I look forward to welcoming you on Pro TV and Voyo, confident that by the end, you'll be eagerly anticipating Season 2."